tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

 Ensure the following:

-* Students are using their own ABIs in `CryptoRight.json` and that their frontends are functioning with the local `python -m http.server 8000` command before attempting this activity.
+* Students are using their own ABIs in `CryptoRight.json` and that their front ends are functioning with the local `python -m http.server 8000` command before attempting this activity.

-* Ensure that the students directory tree looks like the following:
+* Ensure that students' directory trees look like the following:

   ![Github File Tree](Images/github-pages-tree.png)

-* Ensure that within the `README.md` there is a link to the `frontend/index.html` file somewhere in order to generate the URL to the frontend dApp.
+* Ensure that within the `README.md` there is a link to the `frontend/index.html` file somewhere in order to generate the URL to the front-end dApp.

 ### 10. Instructor Do: Github Pages Review (10 min)

-Ask the students the following questions:
+Ask students the following questions:

-* What is the purpose of having a Github Pages website for our dApp?
+* What is the purpose of having a GitHub Pages website for our dApp?

   **Answer:** It allows us to demonstrate our expertise in a context that we can control.

   **Answer:** It allows us to write documentation websites, explain the purpose of our project, gain developer and user traction, and much more.

-* What facilitates the connection between our frontend code that Github Pages hosts, and the Ethereum networks that we have configured/connected to?
+* What facilitates the connection between our front-end code that GitHub Pages hosts, and the Ethereum networks that we have configured/connected to?

   **Answer:** MetaMask!

-* Would our frontend code work if we deployed it anywhere else?
+* Would our front-end code work if we deployed it anywhere else?

   **Answer:** Yes, as long as the browser has MetaMask installed, our dApp will run!

-* Would it be possible to deploy our frontend code to IPFS?
+* Would it be possible to deploy our front-end code to IPFS?

   **Answer:** Absolutely!
 However, it would require some code changes to make sure that the URLs referenced work properly.

-* Would it be possible to use Github Pages to create a portfolio website that allows us to show off more than this application?
+* Would it be possible to use GitHub Pages to create a portfolio website that allows us to show off more than this application?

   **Answer:** Absolutely!
 It should be leveraged wherever possible to give your work more exposure.